josepabloquesadamolina/Applied-Quantum-Machine-Learning/README.md

 The folders in this repository are organized as follows:

-- The folder called **Implementation** contains a jupyter notebook file called **NBMF.ipynb** which has the full implementation of the method with detailed comments explaining the functionality of each cell; the dataset of facial images **faces.h5**; the files containing the graphs of generated embeddings (.pkl extension) and corresponding embedding time lists (.csv extension), for three different instance sizes.
+- The folder called **Implementation** contains a jupyter notebook file called **NBMF.ipynb** which has the full implementation of the method with detailed comments explaining the functionality of each cell; the dataset of facial images **faces.h5**; the image of the annealing schedules considered for the quantum annealing experiments **schedules.png** ; the files containing the graphs of generated embeddings (.pkl extension) and corresponding embedding time lists (.csv extension), for three different instance sizes.

 - The folder called **Summary** contains additional jupyter notebook files for the posprocessing of the results.
 In particular, this folder contains the files required by the code **plots.ipynb** to generate the plots summarizing the **Relative Error Evolution**, **%Change in B** and **%Change in C**.
 The folder contains two folders inside, one called **SA** containing the posprocessed results for the simulated annealing experiments, and other called **QA** containing the posprocessed results for the quantum annealing experiments.